 Camera-ready Due: 29 July 2018

 Submissions related to the following principal themes are encouraged, but any topics relevant to the field of formal engineering methods and their practical applications will also be considered:

 Submissions to the conference must not have been published or be concurrently considered for publication elsewhere.
 All submissions will be judged on the basis of originality, contribution to the field, technical and presentation quality, and relevance to the conference.
 The proceedings will be published in the Springer Lecture Notes in Computer Science series.

 Papers should be written in English and should not exceed 16 pages (including references) in the Springer's LNCS format.
 Additional material may be placed in an appendix, to be read at the discretion of the reviewers and to be omitted in the final version.
 Formatting style files and further guidelines for formatting can be found at the Springer website (more details here).
 Submissions should be made through the ICFEM 2018 submission page, handled by the EasyChair conference management system.Access submission portal

 Workshop or tutorial proposals should be directly sent to the Workshop/Tutorial Chair via email.
 Each proposal should include (1) title, scope, and aims, (2) brief bio of the organizer or lecturer, and (3) postal and email addresses.

-Copyright form for accepted papers will be available soon.
+Copyright form for accepted papers can be downloaded here.

 The ICFEM PhD Symposium is an international forum for PhD students studying all areas related to formal methods for software and system development.
 This forum is a good opportunity for PhD students to bring together PhD students and established and known researchers of the formal methods community; provide PhD students with fruitful feedback and advice on their research approach; enable PhD students to interact with other PhD students and to stimulate exchange of ideas suggestions and experiences among participants; provide PhD students an opportunity to present, share and discuss their research in a constructive and critical atmosphere.